Yoast/wordpress-seo/packages/ui-library/src/elements/select/docs/component.md

-The select field presents users with a list of options from which they can choose a single selection.
+Select fields present users with a list of options from which they can choose a single selection.